Hyve logo

 The front end of a website requires load balancers to achieve HA.
 Load balancers are used to distribute traffic intelligently across two or more dedicated servers.
 There are multiple methods that load balancers can use to direct traffic across the servers.
 The most common method is ‘least connections,’ where the load balancer directs traffic to the least populated server.
 Load balancers ensure HA in the following situations:

-• Hardware failure: If one of your servers fails due to a fault with the hardware, the load balancer will redirect the incoming traffic to a server that is online.
+• Hardware failure – If one of your servers fails due to a fault with the hardware, the load balancer will redirect the incoming traffic to an online server.

-• Maintenance: If it is necessary to take a server offline to carry out scheduled maintenance, the load balancer will redirect all traffic to the server(s) that is available.
+• Maintenance – If it is necessary to take a server offline to carry out scheduled maintenance, the load balancer will redirect all traffic to the server(s) available.
 This prevents any downtime and ensures HA.

 MySQL replication and MS SQL clustering